How technology is changing business

 embedded banking finance statistics

-It is expected that in the next few years, using the embedded finance model will allow traditional banks to save costs on marketing and branding, and allow digital apps to increase revenue per user by 2-5x*.
+In the next few years, using the embedded finance model is expected to allow traditional banks to save costs on marketing and branding and digital apps to increase revenue per user by 2-5x.

 #4 Open banking is gathering speed